fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 The full code of the above sample is given below:

 ```
-// Step 1 - Including react
+//Including react
 import React, { Component } from 'react';

-// Step 2 - Including the react-fusioncharts component
+//Including the react-fusioncharts component
 import ReactDOM from 'react-dom';

-// Step 3 - Including the fusioncharts library
+//Including the fusioncharts library
 import FusionCharts from 'fusioncharts/core';

-// Step 4 - Including the chart type
+//Including the chart type
 import Column2D from 'fusioncharts/viz/column2d';

-// Step 5 - Including the theme as fusion
+//Including the theme as fusion
 import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

-// Step 6 - Adding the chart as dependency to the core fusioncharts
+//Adding the chart as dependency to the core fusioncharts
 ReactFC.fcRoot(FusionCharts, Column2D, FusionTheme);

-// Step 7 - Creating the JSON object to store the chart configurations
+//Creating the JSON object to store the chart configurations

 const chartConfigs = {
     type: 'column2d',// The chart type